© 2019 Palmetto GBA, LLC

 If the taxonomy is submitted in any other position it will be rejected before it comes into our claims processing system (referred to as a front-end rejection).
 It is equally important that the taxonomy code billed matches the primary type and specialty on your Medicare enrollment record, as well as the enrollment records of other payers.
 Failure to do so may result in claim denials.

-Resource: Change Request 8211 (PDF, 88 KB) and article "Health Care Provider Taxonomy Codes (HPTC) Information" on our website.
+Resource: Change Request 8211 (PDF, 88 KB) and article "Health Care Provider Taxonomy Codes (HPTC) Information."

 We value your opinion and want to provide the highest-quality and most relevant Medicare knowledge possible.
 Please let us know if this article was helpful.